 Looking for a way to intervene in Syria, the bogey of use of Chemical weapons by Assad was built up.
 It was expected that the world would appreciate a "principled" stand against such weapons.
 But the UN reports could not confirm that the WMD chemical weapons were used by Assad, so eh the USA and its allies France and the UK were in a limbo.
 One other factor emerged.
 This was the support of Russia and to an extent China for Assad.
 These two powers had felt that the west had cheated them into giving support in Libya and they were not prepared to tow the Western powers line.

 Syria is at a flashpoint.
 President Assad is emboldened to cock a snook at the western powers.
 He has also ignored the actions of that toothless tiger the Arab league.
 What could be the reason for this?
 Apparently, Assad has something up his sleeve and that is in the form of Russian support.

 Support of Putin

 Putin is the man who runs Russia.
 This former KGB officer and black belt Judo champion considers the USA a pain in the neck.
 He would like to restore the old glory of the Soviet Union and thus he has given his support to Assad.
 This is not good news for the West and the USA as removing Assad is that much, more difficult now.
 Putin has started by giving anti-ship missile battery to Syria.
 This will have an effect in case there is seaborne invasion attempted by the West.
 More important he has explicitly stated the Russian Aircraft carrier would be sent to the sea-coast of Syria.

 The Syrian Army

-The situation is fluid, but Obama has made a face saving deal with the Russians. the Chemical weapons will be destroyed and for the time the US will not attack Syria.
-In any case public opinion will to accept another Iraq.
-In effect Assad is the great survivor and there appears little chance of his removal as yet/
+The situation is fluid, but Obama has made a face-saving deal with the Russians.
+The Chemical weapons will be destroyed and for the time the US will not attack Syria.
+In any case, public opinion will not accept another Iraq war.
+In eff, ct Assad is the great survivor and there appears little chance of his removal as yet/